-Christian Scholars' Conference: David Miller
+Christian Scholars' Conference: David Miller is in the past.

 The 33rd annual Thomas H. Olbricht Christian Scholars’ Conference hosted by Lipscomb University on June 6-8, will bring more than 500 theologians and faith leaders from almost 100 different universities to participate in 92 paper, panel or performance sessions exploring the theme “Crisis in Ethics: theology, business, law and the liberal and fine arts.”

 Four conference events are free and open to the general public and one ticketed event exploring aspects of ethics and theology will be open to the public during the course of the conference.

 For a full schedule of the conference and information on registration, go to csc.lipscomb.edu.

 4:15 p.m., Acuff Chapel, Lipscomb Academy

 During his talk at the Christian Scholars’ Conference, David Miller will explore pressing marketplace topics surrounding faith and work including global competition, ethics, diversity and social responsibility.

 Before returning to school and completing his M.Div. and a Ph.D. in ethics from Princeton, David Miller worked for IBM in the USA and various equity firms in London, England, gaining 16 years’ worth of experience in senior executive positions in international business and finance.

 He went on to help found the Yale Center for Faith & Culture, where he functioned in the roles of both executive director of the program and director of its Ethics and Spirituality in the Workplace Program.
 At the same time, Miller taught in Yale’s School of Management and the divinity school.